Year 1

 English

-We will recap on using our sound knowledge to attempt to write the different sounds to write words.
-We will learn to use these words to help us to write simple sentences using finger spaces, correctly orientated letters and accurate use of punctuation.
+We will be using our sound knowledge to attempt to write the different sounds to write words.
+We will learn to use these words to help us to write simple sentences using finger spaces, correctly orientated letters and accurate use of punctuation including question marks and exclamation marks.

 We will be visiting the library during the term to share stories with the library staff and to choose some new books for our classroom.